 Graduates of the PhD programme go on to a wide variety of careers destinations.
-Whilst a PhD provides an academic training it also includes training and experience of a wide range of transferable skills that equip graduates to be able to enter into a wider range of careers.
-While some will continue into post-doctoral positions and ultimately academic careers, many find their futures in non-academic environments.
+A PhD provides academic training and also experience of a wide range of transferable skills that equip graduates with the skills necessary to embark on a range of careers.
+Some students continue into post-doctoral positions and ultimately academic careers, whilst many find their futures in non-academic environments.
 Consultancy, public policy and administration in national governments and international agencies such as the United Nations and the World Bank, as well as non-governmental organisations are all careers open to graduates with a PhD from the Centre for Environmental Policy.

-Bill works closely with the College Careers Service and their Deputy Director, Jason Yarrow, is CEP’s main point of contact.
-Jason provides CV clinics in the Centre on a regular basis, by appointment, and he and other Careers Service consultants can provide further advice on job hunting, CVs, mock interviews etc through booking with the Careers Service through JobsLive.
+Bill works closely with the College Careers Service; their Director, Jason Yarrow, is CEP’s main point of contact.
+Jason provides CV clinics in the Centre on a regular basis by appointment, and he and other Careers Service consultants can provide further advice on job hunting, CVs, mock interviews etc through booking with the Careers Service through JobsLive.
 The Careers Service also provides a detailed Careers Handbook with important careers advice relevant to our PhDs.

 CEP alumni have access to the College Careers Service for three years after graduating and CEP alumni are able to access the CEP jobs list and email network for a lifetime (!) through our fantastic international alumni network.
 Bill is happy to see past alumni if they need any careers advice later in life.